Frame of Government of Pennsylvania: The Frame of 1682

-The Frame of 1683
+Frame of 1683

 An assembly convened in 1683 to model a new frame of government in place of the rejected Frame of 1682.
 The tension which resulted in the rejection of the Frame of 1682 remained – although leading Quakers dominated the council, half of the seats in the assembly were occupied by non-Quakers from the Lower Counties who were steadfastly against the concentration of power to Quaker elites.

 The proprietor's voting power in the legislative process remained one of the major concerns in framing the government.
 As provided in the colonial charter granted by the King, laws were to be made by the proprietor.
 Thus, it would be a violation of the charter if the proprietor did not possess a veto power in legislation.
 Over lengthy debate, Penn managed to convince the assembly that the proprietor's veto power was necessary, but guaranteed that he would exercise the power only with the council's advice and consent.

 Once again, the assembly sought to enlarge its role and insisted that it be granted to power to initiate legislation, as it demanded when it rejected the Frame of 1682.
 Although it was regarded as unacceptable to both the proprietor and the council, they conceded that the assembly is allowed to confer with the council before passing a law.
 A compromised frame of government, or the Frame of 1683, was eventually approved by the assembly.
 It provided that all laws should be passed "by the Governor and the freemen in Council and Assembly met", and granted the governor a right to approve or veto.

 However, the proprietary governance speculated by the Frame of 1683 did not function effectively after Penn returned to England in 1684.
 He relied on the council to act as governor collectively in the first few years during his absence.
 However, the council neglected Penn's constitutional authority and promulgated laws without obtaining approval from Penn or the King.
 Penn subsequently appointed five commissioners to replace the council as his deputy executive.
 Having granted any three of the commissioners a power to enact, annul or vary laws "as if I myself were there", he instructed the commissioners to annul the laws passed without his approval.
 However, the commissioners never carried out such instructions.
 In 1687, Penn appointed John Blackwell to replace the five commissioners as a single executive.
-As an aggressive Puritan governor, Blackwell clashed with the Quakers’ assembly immediately after he was appointed.
+As an aggressive Puritan governor, Blackwell clashed with the Quakers' assembly immediately after he was appointed.
 The disorder in Pennsylvania and William III's increasing distrust in Penn led to the suspension of Penn's charter as the colonial proprietor in 1692.